CSE583-PaticleTracking/ParticleTrackingGUI/documents/use_cases.md

 - Evaluate vector field data in scientific simulations
 - Identify objects throughout a video
 - Visualize and exploring complex data distributions in data analysis
-- Export data to Excel or csv for further analysis
 - Generating figures for presentations or publishing